okuvshynov/qna/README.md

 end tell
 ```

-To summarize, once the script is running, what you have to do is something like this:
+To summarize, once the script is running, the process is:
 1. Open your pdf
-2. Select a part which you are not very sure about, highlight it and add a note with your question.
+2. Select a part which you are curious about, highlight it and add a note with your question.
-3. After the note changes, press Cmd-Shift-R. Save your file.
+3. After the note changes, press Cmd-Shift-R.

 ### odd pdfs